MdDanish11/BrainBuster-Challenge/README.md

 ## Live Demo

-You can view and interact with the Quiz App online: [Live Demo](https://quiz39.netlify.app)
+You can view and interact with the Quiz App online: https://quiz39.netlify.app

 ## Features